eunbeek/findBrokenGlass/README.md

 ## New Update (Oct,6 2020)
  - Returning JSON format output (Oct,6 2020)
  - Exit code, 0 or the number of the broken urls (Oct,6 2020)
+ - Add Ignore feature to skip list of url in the file (Oct,20 2020)

 ## Getting Started